ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Repositories.md

         done
         ```

-1. Customize the `csync/source-customization/<env>/**/<root/repo>-sync-git/setters.yaml` for all environments.
+1. Customize the file `csync/source-customization/<env>/**/<root/repo>-sync-git/setters.yaml` for all environments.

 1. Generate hydrated files, follow step 3 of [Changing.md](./Changing.md#step-3---hydrate).

-1. Review your local changes then stage, commit and push them to your new repo.  **You will need to push to main.**
+1. Review your local changes then stage, commit and push them to your new monorepo.  **You will need to push to main.**

     ```shell
     git add .
-    git commit -m 'initializing repo from template' git push --set-upstream origin main
+    git commit -m 'initializing monorepo from template' git push --set-upstream origin main
     ```

-1. The repo is created!
+1. The monorepo is created!
 It's now time to protect the main branch.

 ### <a name='AddBranchProtection'></a>2.
 Add Branch Protection

-It's recommended to protect the `main` branch and use pull requests for any changes to the repos.
+It's recommended to protect the `main` branch and use pull requests for any changes to the monorepos.

 These settings could also be set at the AzDO Project level.